National organisations

 Informing Families

-This website provides is useful for families whose child has been given a diagnosis, and for those who have a concern about a possible diagnosis of a disability.
-In their Information for Families section, they cover topics such as: learning your child has a disability; telling others about your child's disability; information about the professionals you may meet; getting advice about searching for health information on the Internet and learning about Entitlements and Benefits that you and your family may be able to access.
+This website is useful for families whose child has been given a diagnosis, and for those who have a concern about a possible diagnosis of a disability.
+They cover topics such as: learning your child has a disability; telling others about your child's disability; information about the professionals you may meet; getting advice about searching for health information on the Internet and learning about Entitlements and Benefits that you and your family may be able to access.
 The website also provides translations of these pages in Irish, French, Lithuanian, Polish, Brazilian Portuguese, Finnish, Romanian, and Russian.

 Irish Wheelchair Association

 The Irish Wheelchair Association operates community centres with day services, member transport, training, holidays, outings, school leaver activities and outreach programmes through 58 full and part-time community centres around Ireland.
-For a county-by-county list of their services and supports, go to the Find Us page on their website.
+The IWA have a county-by-county list of their services and supports.

 Jack and Jill Children’s Foundation